Last update: May 14, 2026·14 minutes read

 What are Facebook Dynamic Product Ads (DPAs)?

-Facebook Dynamic Product Ads (DPAs)—now rebranded as Meta Advantage+ catalog ads—are one of the most efficient and scalable ad formats available to e-commerce brands.
+Facebook Dynamic Product Ads, now part of Meta Advantage+ catalog ads, are one of the most scalable ad formats available to e-commerce brands.

-The caveat?
-These results depend on how well you design your DPAs.
+The results depend heavily on how well your creative is designed.

 Why facebook DPA design matters more than ever

-By default, Facebook provides simple templates.
-These show your product image, title, price, and a link.
-They’re functional—but visually, they’re bland.
+By default, Meta provides simple templates showing your product image, title, price, and a link.
+Functional, but forgettable.

 How to set up a high-quality product feed

-Before you touch your creative, your product catalog must be clean, complete, and updated regularly.
-The quality of your feed determines how well Facebook can match products to users—and how your ads will look when rendered.
+Before touching any creative, your product catalog must be clean, complete, and updated regularly.
+Feed quality determines how well Meta matches products to users, and how your ads look when rendered.
+Here are the five areas that matter most.

 2. Images

-Use square (1:1) or vertical images with at least 1080x1080px resolution.
+Use square (1:1) or vertical images at a minimum of 1080x1080px resolution.
 Crop products neatly with no excessive padding or whitespace.
-Avoid embedded text or borders unless part of a custom template.
+Blurry or poorly cropped images reduce ad quality scores and hurt delivery.

-Use both price and sale_price fields, even if your items aren’t on sale.
-This enables Facebook to display discount messaging dynamically when relevant.
+Include both the price and sale_price fields, even when items are not on sale.
+This lets Meta display discount messaging dynamically when relevant and gives your design tool the data it needs to show strike-through pricing.

 4. Availability